Cisco Removes Backdoor Account, Fourth Incident in the Last Four Months - Slashdot

 How can this be so difficult?
 (Score:1)

-This sort of thing really gets the wrong spin (Score:2)
+This sort of thing really gets the wrong spin (Score:2, Interesting)

 Re: (Score:1)